Low-Power Image Recognition Challenge (LPIRC 2018)

-Track 1: Teams submit their models in TfLite format before CVPR.
+Track 1: Teams submit their models in TfLite format before CVPR for image classification.
 This track focuses on accuracy and execution time on a fixed compute platform.

-Track 2: Teams submit their programs before CVPR.
+Track 2: Teams submit their programs before CVPR for object detection.
 The organizers will execute the programs on Nvidia TX2 and measure the accuracy and energy consumption.

 Track 3: This is the same track as 2017.
-Participants bring their systems to an on-site competition.
+Participants bring their systems to an on-site competition for object detection.
 There is no restriction on the hardware (except Nvidia TX2) or software.
 This track is the same as the previous years.